 For your last full day in Costa Rica, get ready for an action packed day at the foot of a volcano.

 This combo adventure tour is one of our favorite things to do in Costa Rica!
-Zipline through the forest and over a canyon, tarzan swing over a river, horseback ride to waterfalls and white water tube down the river.
-Wind down the day with relaxing hot springs and soothing mud baths!
+Zipline through the forest, horseback ride and white water tube down the river.
+Wind down the day with relaxing hot springs and mud baths!

-You can read more about the Guachipelin combo adventure tour here and watch a video.
+You can read more about the Guachipelin combo adventure tour here.

-Some other ideas for a full day tour are Arenal one day tour with national park hike and hot springs, Nicaragua one day tour or Monteverde one day tour.
+Some other ideas for a full day tour are Arenal one day, Nicaragua one day tour or Monteverde one day.

 Day 6: Fly out

 It’s time to go home!
-Even though your trip was only somewhat short, you still got a well rounded experience visiting beaches, going on adventures and seeing wildlife with this 5 day itinerary in Guanacaste!
+Even though your trip was somewhat short, you still had a great time with this itinerary in Guanacaste.

-- If you are traveling solo, keep in mind that many of these tours require a minimum of 2-3 people such as Arenal & Monteverde one day.
-A private boat tour will be very expensive for 1 person so our recommendation is to stay in a hostel and try to join other groups.
+- If you are traveling solo, keep in mind that many of these tours require a minimum of 2-3 people.
+Our recommendation is to stay in a hostel and join other groups.

-- Check our packing list to see what you need to bring.
-Since you will be visiting Guanacaste, one of the hottest areas in Costa Rica, you will need plenty of sunscreen and summer clothes.
-Guanacaste is also a very bad area for mosquitoes so bring plenty of mosquito repellent.
+- Since you will be visiting Guanacaste, one of the hottest areas in Costa Rica, you will need plenty of sunscreen and mosquito repellent.

 - The best months to visit Guanacaste depends on your preferences.
 High season is end of December – April and it is extremely crowded and expensive.
 August – November is less busy and prices go down a bit.
-But if you don’t want to run into any rain, dry season is the best time for you (Dec – April).
-March and April are the hottest months where it reaches the 100’s for weeks.
-September – November are the rainiest months.
+But if you don’t want to run into any rain, dry season is the best time (Dec – April).

 Check out other sample itineraries!